Liao-jing-wen/Liao-jing-wen/README.md

 ## Hi there 👋

 I am Liao Ching Wen(Amber)!
 I am a senior student from English department.
-I enjoy all the learning processes, which
+This a place for me to demonstrate the learning process of coding.
 <!--
 **Liao-jing-wen/Liao-jing-wen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.